 Our Economic Impact reports show the significant, positive impact of MOSERS pension benefits on our economy.

-- Nearly 90% of retirees and their dependents remain in Missouri.
-They spend their money on housing, goods, and services.
-Each $1 paid in benefits has $1.43 in economic impact.
+- Nearly 90% of retirees2 and their dependents remain in Missouri spending their pension income on housing, goods, and services in our local communities.